Key Breed Facts

 Because Pharaoh Hounds have been known to suffer from bloat, it is really important that they be fed twice a day instead of giving them just one larger meal a day.
 It's also a good idea to invest in a stand to place their feed bowl which makes it easier for these large dogs to eat comfortably without having to stretch their necks down low to reach their food.
 You should never exercise a dog just before or just after they have eaten either because this puts them more a risk of developing bloat.

 If you are looking to buy a Pharaoh Hound, you may have to go on a waiting list because very few puppies are registered with The Kennel Club every year.
 You would need to pay anything upwards of £500 for a well-bred pedigree puppy.
-The cost of insuring a male 3-year-old Pharaoh Hound in northern England would be £21.20 a month for basic cover but for a lifetime policy, this would set you back £41.22 a month (quote as of March 2016).
-When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK and a dog's age and whether or not they have been neutered or spayed.
+The cost of insuring a male 3-year-old Pharaoh Hound in northern England would be £23.67 a month for basic cover but for a lifetime policy, this would set you back £43.98 a month (quote as of March 2018).
+When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK and a dog's age and whether they have been neutered or spayed amongst other things.

-As a rough guide, the average cost to keep and care for a Pharaoh Hound would be between £70 to £100 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a pedigree puppy.
+As a rough guide, the average cost to keep and care for a Pharaoh Hound would be between £70 to £100 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a healthy, well-bred Kennel Club registered pedigree Pharaoh Hound puppy.

 Click 'Like' if you love Pharaoh Hounds.